 The gallery-style layout is better suited for software with a primary emphasis on pictures or photographs.
 The gallery interface may also be inserted into app sub-pages or act as the app’s main tab, such as in an eCommerce app or a content-delivery program like Streaming services.

-The gallery format enables the consumer to easily scan the material and pick an item for more in-depth browsing.
+The gallery format lets the consumer easily scan the material and pick an item for more in-depth browsing.
 This UI design is more suitable for applications that do not need text-based user feedback on the main page and instead concentrate on providing image-based content and other interaction choices.

 The gallery-style GUI often provides a flexible gesture-based interface, allowing for more intuitive contact with the software.